crazywolf132/Asher.Ai/README.md

 Asher is modular allowing for the community to add their part to his ever increasing module base.

+### How do i connect?
+There are 2 ways to connect to Asher.
+1. Via REST API requests.
+Simply post a `get` request to `http://165.227.116.53/api/talk`, with the argument `command` and ur message.
+2. Via sockets.
+Port `4416` is open at `http://165.227.116.53/`, send a `message` through the socket with the raw text.

+Asher allows for any language that can either use sockets or send get requests to interact with him.
+We just need the raw text input, and we will do the rest.

 ### Special thanks to...
 - [Brayden Moon](https://github.com/crazywolf132)
 - [Jamie](https://github.com/jsProj)